ILiedAboutCake/orbitergg/content/rust/rules.md

 description: Server Rules
 ---

 # RULES:

 - Don't be a prick.
-- No slurs, sexism, racism, etc.
+- No slurs, sexism, racism, homophobia, transphobia etc.
   - Report misconduct in the rust-support discord channel with screen shots/clips.
 - You Must Join the Discord
 - Strict Teams of 8: